-The School of Languages, Literatures, & Cultures offers two Master’s of Arts programs in French, with one track in French cultural studies (the MA in Romance Languages with an emphasis in French) and another track specializing in teaching French as a foreign language, the Master’s of Arts in Foreign Languages (MALT) program, administered by the SLLC Director of Language Education, Dr. Dawn Heston.
-In both tracks, students benefit from a variety of coursework with specialists in French cultural studies whose research and teaching focus on Francophone Africa & critical race studies; Haiti, Creole, & Caribbean studies; Film; 19th-century cultural studies; gender studies; humans, cyborgs, & AI in the post-Anthropocene; and medieval Mediterranean studies.
-All students take a variety of cultural studies, literary, and linguistics coursework to offer thorough preparation for the job market, and students receive instruction and practice teaching in our program.
+The School of Languages, Literatures, & Cultures offers two Master’s of Arts programs in French, with one track in French literary and cultural studies (the MA in Romance Languages with an emphasis in French) and another track specializing in teaching French as a foreign language, the Master’s of Arts in Foreign Languages (MALT) program, administered by Dr. Dawn Heston.
+In both tracks, students benefit from a variety of coursework with specialists in French cultural studies whose research and teaching focus on Francophone Africa & critical race studies; Haiti, Creole, & Caribbean studies; film; 19th-century cultural studies; gender studies; humans, cyborgs, & AI in the post-Anthropocene; and medieval Mediterranean studies.
+All students take a variety of courses in cultural studies, literature, and linguistics that provide a thorough preparation for either additional academic pursuits at the PhD level, or for employment in a variety of managerial ad international posts.
+Students also receive pedagogical instruction and practice teaching in our program.

 Graduate Minors & Certificates

 Students may also elect a minor field of study, which requires a minimum of 9 hours of course work completed in another department or other departments.
 Students interested in such minors should consult the section titled Plan of Study in the Graduate Catalog.
 These minor fields appear on students’ plan of study, but not on their transcript.
-Students electing minors must complete the standard MA examination in their major field of emphasis (French).
+Students electing minors must complete the requirements for the standard MA in French.
 Faculty in French have joint appointments and serve as affiliate faculty in many programs with graduate certificates and minors, including: Medieval & Renaissance Studies; Film Studies; Black Studies; & Women’s & Gender Studies.